Think giving something away for free doesn’t make business sense? Think again.

 1. Plan what you’ll give away

 Your giveaway should be something that ties into your business and is of interest to your customers.
 You’ll also need to make sure it’s something you can create yourself or can afford to pay someone else to create for you.
+It’s also a good idea to think about how it will fit into your wider digital marketing strategy, so you can ensure your efforts complement each other.

 Know a lot about a topic?
 Then why not write an ebook about it and give it away?
 For example, a search engine optimization (SEO) consultant might write “50 SEO tips for beginners”.
 The book should appeal to people who know they need to work on SEO but don’t know where to start.
 This is the first step in building a relationship between the SEO consultant and potential customers.